Hilton Los Angeles/Universal City Near Universal Studios

 Book Hilton Universal City

-As someone who books hotels for others and is a Hilton HHonors Gold member, I can tell you that the best way is usually directly through Hilton with the Hilton HHonors discount.
-Joining Hilton HHonors is free and it also allows you to track your reservation easier.Book on Hilton
+As someone who books hotels for others and is a Hilton Honors Gold member, I can tell you that the best way is usually directly through Hilton with the Hilton Honors discount.
+Joining Hilton Honors is free and it also allows you to track your reservation easier.Book on Hilton